Subsurface, Surface & Life

 By studying past and present states of the Earth’s surface and environment, faculty in this research area seek to (1) understand the evolution of organisms and how developing ecosystems affect the environment, (2) understand how the transport of fluids, solutes, and solids both at and near the Earth’s surface evolve its form, and (3) develop tools and methods that image and quantify properties of Earth’s near surface.
 Faculty expertise includes geophysics, tools from biology, and geochemical/ geochronological methods that utilize field work, experimentation, remote sensing analyses, and numerical models with an eye toward reconstructing past Earth states and predicting future change.
 Please check out the Geophysics, Soft Rock and UT Paleontology seminar series.

-Christopher J. Bell is a vertebrate paleontologist (N. American small mammal biochronology & bio-stratigraphy), systematics of squamate reptiles and turtles, history of science.
+Christopher J Bell is a vertebrate paleontologist (N. American small mammal biochronology & bio-stratigraphy), systematics of squamate reptiles and turtles, history of science.

 Ginny Catania studies the natural and climate-forced variability of Earth's ice sheets using in-situ and remotely-sensed observations.

-Julia A. Clarke investigates the evolution of morphology, systematic biology, vertebrate paleontology (birds, dinosaurs), avian anatomy and the evolution of flight.
+Julia A Clarke investigates the evolution of morphology, systematic biology, vertebrate paleontology (birds, dinosaurs), avian anatomy and the evolution of flight.

-Peter B. Flemings studies stratigraphy, basin analysis, basin-scale fluid flow, pore pressures in seafloor sediments, oil and gas migration, methane hydrates.
+Peter B Flemings studies stratigraphy, basin analysis, basin-scale fluid flow, pore pressures in seafloor sediments, oil and gas migration, methane hydrates.

 Sergey Fomel has expertise in computational & exploration geophysics, seismic imaging & data analysis, wave propagation, inverse problems, geophysical estimation.

-Timothy A. Goudge uses remote sensing to study the record of surface processes on Mars, Earth, and other planetary bodies.
+Timothy A Goudge uses remote sensing to study the record of surface processes on Mars, Earth, and other planetary bodies.

-Brian K. Horton studies the tectonics of sedimentary basins, mountain building, sediment provenance, nonmarine depositional processes.
+Brian K Horton studies the tectonics of sedimentary basins, mountain building, sediment provenance, nonmarine depositional processes.

-Joel P. Johnson is a geomorphologist who combines field work, experiments and modeling to understand processes and patterns of erosion and sediment transport.
+Joel P Johnson is a geomorphologist who combines field work, experiments and modeling to understand processes and patterns of erosion and sediment transport.

-Matthew Malkowski studies how siliciclastic depositional systems respond to and record external forcings such as climate, tectonics, sea level change, and human impacts.
+Matthew A Malkowski studies how siliciclastic depositional systems respond to and record external forcings such as climate, tectonics, sea level change, and human impacts.

-Rowan C. Martindale studies reefs, invertebrate paleoecology, fossilization, mass extinctions & carbon cycle perturbations in deep time (primarily the Triassic & Jurassic).
+Rowan C Martindale studies reefs, invertebrate paleoecology, fossilization, mass extinctions & carbon cycle perturbations in deep time (primarily the Triassic & Jurassic).

 David Mohrig works at the intersection of sedimentary geology & geomorphology to understand depositional landscapes from the deep ocean to continental interiors.

-Kyle T. Spikes does exploration geophysics, in particular rock physics applications & seismic inversion techniques for reservoir characterization.
+Kyle T Spikes does exploration geophysics, in particular rock physics applications & seismic inversion techniques for reservoir characterization.

 Nicola Tisato investigates physical properties of rocks & minerals, focuses on seismic wave propagation in solids and fluids, investigates (as a caver) the genesis of speleothems.